priyanshi1107/PersonalPortfolioWeb/README.md

 ## Contact

-For any inquiries or feedback, feel free to reach out to me via the contact form on the website or at [priyanshisoni844@gmail.com](mailto:priyanshisoni844@gmail.com).
+For any inquiries or feedback, feel free to reach out to me at [priyanshisoni844@gmail.com](mailto:priyanshisoni844@gmail.com).